The Professional Negligence Law Review: United Kingdom - England & Wales

 i Legal framework

-The core obligation of a professional is to provide services to its client with reasonable care and skill.
+The core obligation of a professional is to provide services to the client with reasonable care and skill.
 Such a term is implied by statute2 into the contract of retainer and usually arises concurrently in tort.
-A professional is rarely taken to have warranted to the client that it will achieve any particular outcome.
+A professional is rarely taken to have warranted to the client that any particular outcome will be achieved.

-The scope of the professional's duty of care is determined by a combination of the terms of the retainer, the client's instructions and such matters as the relevant professional regulatory and legal framework may require.
+The scope of the professional's duty of care is determined by a combination of the terms of the retainer, the client's instructions and sometimes the relevant professional regulatory and legal context.
 The performance of the duty of care is usually judged by reference to 'the standard of the ordinary skilled man exercising and professing to have that special skill'.3 In some cases, the court will depart from that standard if it imposes unacceptable risk or is illogical.

-The role of professional regulation is also significant: codes of conduct may be seen by the court either as the distillation of good practice or (sometimes) independently actionable where breached.
+The role of professional regulation may also be significant in some circumstances: codes of conduct may be asserted as the distillation of good practice or even give rise to an actionable duty.
 Many professional regulatory arrangements also mandate a framework for client redress and compensation that exists alongside the courts.
-These frameworks tend to adopt lower criteria for proof and are usually cost-free to the client.6 While these frameworks tend to be used for single, low-value claims, the applicable regulator may also have the power to require the professional to carry out a past business review, identify all clients who have suffered harm and provide redress to them.
+These frameworks tend to adopt lower criteria for proof and are usually cost-free to the client.6 While these frameworks tend to be used for single, low-value claims, the applicable regulator may also have powers to require the professional to carry out a past business review, identify all clients who have suffered harm and provide redress to them.
 The exercise of such powers may greatly increase the professional's liability exposure.

 In addition to a failure to discharge the duty of care, a professional may also be found liable on other grounds (e.g., for breach of warranty of authority, for breach of trust when safeguarding client funds, and for breach of fiduciary obligations of loyalty and of acting in good faith in the best interests of the client).
 These routes to liability may involve the court in adopting significantly different approaches to causation and quantification of loss (see below).

 ii Limitation and prescription